 2) Give your music away.
 That's what it's worth to most consumers - zero, nada - especially if they're not your fans.
 Music always has been a promotional tool for the artist, and the record label made most of the money anyway.
 Once you get over the idea that you can make money from the sale of your music, your mind will be free for other possibilities that can be monetized.

 4) But you can charge for a collectible.
 A collectible is a memento of a moment in time, and people will pay to relive that through an item that they'll buy.
-But you can't charge too much, especially in these troubled financial times.
+But you can't charge too much.

-Find out your costs, including tax, shipping, the commission you give to the swag salesman, and everything else that might be hidden, and mark it up by 20% - 25% at most.
+Find out your costs, including tax, shipping, the commission you give to the swag salesman, and everything else that might be hidden, and mark it up by 20% - 25% to build in some margin.
 Especially if you're just starting out, think of these items as promotional.
-The fact that you might get someone to cover your costs and even make a little is a bonus.
-You can charge more later once you develop a rabid following that wants everything ever connected to you.
+The fact that you might get someone to cover your costs by buying your merch, and even make a little as a result, is a bonus.
+You can charge more later once you develop a rabid following that wants everything ever connected to you, and you've proven that the market will bear the higher price.

-For CD's, either pull a Radiohead and let people pay what they want for them, or give them away.
+If you're audience wants CD's (some still do, believe it or not), pull a Radiohead and let people pay what they want for them, or set the price extremely low so you can at least cover your costs.
 Once again, it's promotion.
 I'd rather people pay at least something because that way they've made a commitment to listening to it.
 A CD given away for free will most likely hit the garbage before it ever hits their ears.

 As far as digital downloads, give them away for free on your website, and charge for them on iTunes, Amazon and all of the streaming networks too.
 Study after study has found that downloads sell better when they're available for free, as weird as that sounds.